Edna Hughes

 Edna Tildesley Hughes (1 August 1916 – 17 November 1990), later known by her married name Edna Redwood, was an English competition swimmer who represented Great Britain in the 1932 Summer Olympics and 1936 Summer Olympics.

+Biography

-She was born in Walsall and died in Ceredigion.
+She was born in Walsall and died in Ceredigion in Wales.

 In the 1932 Olympics she won bronze medal in the 4×100 m freestyle relay event.
 She was also fourth in her first round heat of 100 m freestyle event and did not advance.
 Four years later she was sixth in the 4×100 m freestyle relay event.

+At the 1938 British Empire Games in Sydney, Australia, she won a bronze medal in the 4×110 yd freestyle relay.